Cristiandis/DaxterCraft-Minecraft-Modpack-1.19.2/README.md

 install Prism/Atlauncher and import the instances (Easy ik)

 # "I know how to mod and i dont want to install Prism/Atlauncher"
-then make a 1.19.2 fabric instance and add the mods yourself **(Not reccomended since it wont auto update)**
+then make a 1.19.2 quilt instance and add the mods yourself **(Not reccomended since it wont auto update)**